Code-Institute-Submissions/Upon-Wonder/README.md

 Different Devices:
 - All of the above tests where verified to work on tablets and phone devices.
-- Verify that the page is responsive.
+- Verified that the page is responsive.
-- Verify that the navbar collapse on tablets and  phone devices and that it doesn't affect the links.
+- Verified that the navbar collapse on tablets and  phone devices and that it doesn't affect the links.
-- Verify that the padding wrapping content changes on phone devices.
+- Verified that the padding wrapping content changes on phone devices.
-- Verify that the font-size of the gallery text gets smaller.
+- Verified that the font-size of the gallery text gets smaller.
-- Verify that on phone devices the Copyright column disappears and only the social links column show.
+- Verified that on phone devices the Copyright column disappears and only the social links column show.

 #### Tour Dates page
-- Verify that the navbar logo links back to the index page.
+- Verified that the navbar logo links back to the index page.
-- Verify that the hovering effect works on all links in the navbar menu and links to their respective pages.
+- Verified that the hovering effect works on all links in the navbar menu and links to their respective pages.
-- Verify that the link in the alert message leads to Ticketmasters Information Regarding the Cancellation and Rescheduling of Live Events.
+- Verified that the link in the alert message leads to Ticketmasters Information Regarding the Cancellation and Rescheduling of Live Events.
-- Verify that the hero image covers the width of the viewport.
+- Verified that the hero image covers the width of the viewport.
-- Verify that the hover effect works on the ticket buttons and that they all link to Ticketmaster.
+- Verified that the hover effect works on the ticket buttons and that they all link to Ticketmaster.
-- Verify that the embed map is working and showing the correct address.
+- Verified that the embed map is working and showing the correct address.
-- Verify that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.
+- Verified that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.

 All the above tests where verified in the following browsers: